 Before or at the start of the last quarter of coursework in the program, a student will register as a member of a quarterly “Capstone cohort” and be enrolled in a dedicated Digication Capstone course to support the production of the portfolio during his or her last quarter.
 (This Capstone cohort “course” is not a classroom course and does not require tuition.
 A student who has finished coursework and needs only to turn in the Portfolio must still register in a cohort, but also in ENG 502 Candidacy Continuation to stay active in the program that quarter.)

-The Director of the MAE will hold brief workshops twice a year (or as needed) to explain the portfolio platform, format, timetable, and grading policies.
-The Portfolio is due during week seven of the quarter for which the student is registered.
+The Director of the MAE will hold brief workshops as needed to explain the portfolio platform, format, timetable, and grading policies.
+The Portfolio is due on the last day of classes of the quarter for which the student is registered.
 Once the Portfolio is submitted to the department for graduation credit it cannot be changed unless revisions are requested.
 (After successful completion of the requirement and the program, the portfolio can be changed as the student wishes.)

 Each Portfolio will be evaluated by a committee of three English faculty.
 Portfolio evaluation is holistic, taking into account all three parts as specified above (and additional features as indicated by the student).
 The student may include additional material or features in his or her portfolio; such additional content cannot, however, be used in lieu of passing work in the three required parts.